Skip to main content

 Target applyPseudoClasses

-If set to true, this option will allow you to add data-happo-hover, data-happo-focus, and data-happo-active attributes to your DOM elements and have Happo apply either :hover, :focus, or :active styles.
-Let's say you have this markup:
+When set to true, this option allows you to add data-happo-hover, data-happo-focus, and data-happo-active attributes to your DOM elements and have Happo apply the corresponding :hover, :focus, or :active styles.
+For example, if you have this markup:

 <button>Hover me</button>